nanobox-io/nanobox-guides-old/source/contribute/index.html.md

 1. Match the style of code already existing in the project.
 2. Must not contain any merge conflicts *(Pull and merge master before submitting the pull request)*.
-3. Include tests for the modifications in your commit.